liatrio-chef/hygieia-dev-unbaked/README.md

 - Hygieia - Browse to http://localhost:13000/
   - create a user and dashboard, the collectors are aware of the different components

+This cookbook relies on [Berkshelf](http://berkshelf.com) to pull wrapper cookbook dependencies from https://github.com/liatrio-chef

 License and Authors
 -------------------